MichaelFroelich/FAP.React/README.md

 ```
 Which you can find in full at: https://facebook.github.io/react/docs/interactivity-and-dynamic-uis.html

-You will need to switch the IncludeReact property as true, and then include a link to your main.jsx if you wish to use reactjs dynamic functions.
-How you include that link to main.jsx will vary depending on the solution you chose.
+If you wish to use jQuery, you must set the IncludeJQuery property to true.
+It's recommended that you use your own jQuery mock and include it as a mock script.

-For SPA users, this means your main.jsx must be linked from both the client side in HTML and the server side from C#.
-For a SPA, you must also link it with a pathname understandable from the client side as well as the server side, in fact you probably should also use the IncludeCSS and AddMeta methods as well.
-For pathnames, you must also direct the method not to use the render machine by including a "false" parameter in the IncludeScript method:
+For SPA users, this means using the variety of Include functions and please use your IDE as the XML documentation is complete.
+As per the boilerplate at the beginning of this document, I recommend this is either done within the run once constructor or within the static Main method.

 ```
 reactivePage.IncludeScript("http://yourwebsite.com/js/main.jsx",false);